Full Programme for SPECTRUM Festival 9-11th March 2018

 Following the success of last year’s inaugural festival, IMC presents SPECTRUM 2018 with another diverse programme of music.
 SPECTRUM sits at the intersection where jazz and creative music collide, with focus on the live and the improvised.

-An exciting and eclectic cornucopia of live acts, from spectral beats to full-on free jazz, electro tinged folk to Tuvan throat-singing will play across three Dublin venues on the weekend of 9th-11th March, namely DBD (under The Mezz), the Fumbally Stables and The Grand Social.
+An exciting cornucopia of live acts, from spectral beats to full-on free jazz, electro tinged folk to Tuvan throat-singing will play across three Dublin venues on the weekend of 9th-11th March, namely DBD (under The Mezz), the Fumbally Stables and The Grand Social.

 FRIDAY starts off this year’s festival with an exciting double-header featuring two of the hottest acts on the UK jazz scene.
 Sons of Kemet are a rambunctious double-drumming quartet led by saxophonist/clarinettist Shabaka Hutchings.
 After a thrilling live show in Dublin in April 2016, they return for SPECTRUM with their heady, heavy and irresistible mix of jazz, rock, dub and Caribbean grooves.
 Joining SoK on the bill are Snowpoet, a London-based sextet led by Jazz FM Vocalist of the Year (2016) Lauren Kinsella and multi-instrumentalist Chris Hyson.
 Their eponymous debut Snowpoet garnered rave reviews and devoted audiences for their compelling sound, drawing comparisons with Bjork, and their 2nd album, Thought You Knew just out on Edition Records takes this musical collaboration to the next level, blending sweet hook-laden vocal lines with warm and lush arrangements.
 Snowpoet’s music is infectious, delicate, tasteful and powerful.
 BBC 3’s Mara Carlyle describes their sound as "Like being punched in the face by a butterfly.”
 Thought You Knew cements their reputation as one of the most innovative and creative new bands in the UK today.
-More info on the Friday programme HERE.
+More Info & Tickets for FRIDAY HERE.

 Across the spectrum of new musical ideas jazz is, and always has been, a musical attitude as much as a stylistic genre, with improvisation as its keystone and evolution at its core.
 Today that genre is splitting at the seams as new musical ideas pour forth, recasting the very meaning of the word with each new note, beat, interaction and signal of intent.
 From Improvised Music Company, SPECTRUM 2018 presents these musical semaphores, in a programme of innovative music acts that, through their music are creatively evolving and busting the confines of genre.